mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

    - 'controller' => 'CronfigBundle:Cronfig:index',
    + 'controller' => 'MauticPlugin\CronfigBundle\Controller\CronfigController::indexAction'

 Symfony 5 is way more explicit.
-We like that.
+That's a good thing even if it's longer!
 You don't have to guess what the syntax is.
 It's basically just standard FQCN (Fully Qualified Class Name) with the full method name behind the 2 colons.
 You don't even need to call the controller method `*Action` anymore.
 Your choice.

-4. Rendering views
+4. Rendering Views
 ------------------

 As the PHP templating engine was removed from Symfony 5, Mautic had to switch to Twig.
-And your plugin must follow.
+And your Plugin must follow.
 Here is a helpful resource on how to migrate the `*.html.php` files to `*.html.twig` files:

 https://github.com/mautic/mautic/blob/5.x/UPGRADE-PHP-TO-TWIG-TEMPLATES.md